feast-dev/feast/docs/getting-started/concepts/project.md

 Users define one or more [feature views](feature-view.md) within a project.
 Each feature view contains one or more [features](feature-view.md#field).
 These features typically relate to one or more [entities](entity.md).
 A feature view must always have a [data source](data-ingestion.md), which in turn is used during the generation of training [datasets](feature-retrieval.md#dataset) and when materializing feature values into the online store.

-The concept of project provide the following benefits:
+The concept of a "project" provide the following benefits:

 **Logical Grouping**: Projects group related features together, making it easier to manage and track them.